UPPMAX/naiss_intro_python/docs/sessions/introduction_getting_it_to_run.md

     - In Python, I can find and use the operator for exponentiation
     - In Python, I know what the modulo operator is and when to use it
     - I can convert a simple text question to Python code

+When done: explore the website of the course.
+Where you can you find the things below?

+- The schedule
+- Further learning
+- The frequently asked questions
+- Earlier evaluation results